Sibiry Keita

-Sibiry Keita (born 30 January 2001) is a Malian professional footballer who plays as a midfielder for the Belgian Pro League club Eupen.
+Sibiry Keita (born 30 January 2001) is a Malian professional footballer who plays as a midfielder for Moldovan Super Liga club Milsami Orhei.

 Professional career

 Keita joined the Aspire Academy in 2014, where he was one of the 3 players out of a pool of 35,200 players who tried out to join.
-On 31 January 2019, Keita signed a 3 year contract with Eupen.
+On 31 January 2019, Keita signed a 3-year contract with Eupen.
 Keita made his professional debut with Eupen in a 1-0 Belgian First Division A loss to K.V.C.
 Westerlo on 27 April 2019.

 International career

 Keita represented the Mali U17 for 2017 Africa U-17 Cup of Nations qualification.